Faouzi-Slimi/Transformer_PPRL/README.md

 # Transformer_PPRL

-This project is an web User interface, Let you upload and process a csv file.
+This project is an web User Interface, Let you upload and process a csv file.

 To execute this project :